 St.Elizabeth Parish celebrates its 75th Anniversary.
 The Jubilee committee prepared a wonderful celebration Mass and event at the Holiday Inn, with the Bishop of Allentown, past and present pastors of St. Elizabeth, numerous priests of the Diocese and faithful parishioners (over four hundred individuals!) in attendance.

 The Pastor Emeritus, Rev. Msgr.
 Anthony D. Muntone, passed away on May 30, 2018.
 His Mass of Christian Burial was held at the parish and officiated by Bishop Alfred Schlert on June 4th.
 Parishioners, family, and friends gathered to wish him a fond farewell.

-Sister Martha Zammatore and Rev Jojappa Adagatla, MSC, join the staff of St. Elizabeth.
+Rev Jojappa Adagatla, MSC, joins the staff of St. Elizabeth.